junxit/us-congress-code/title-42/chapter-6a/sec-213a.md

 ### Designation of Beneficiary Made Before January 1, 1956

 Designation of beneficiary made before Jan.
 1, 1956, considered as the designation of a beneficiary for the purposes of section 4 of Pub.
 L. 85–861, which amended this section, see section 31 of Pub.
 L. 85–861, set out as a note under section 2771 of Title 10, Armed Forces.

+### Executive Documents

+### Transfer of Functions

+Functions of Public Health Service, Surgeon General of Public Health Service, and all other officers and employees of Public Health Service, and functions of all agencies of or in Public Health Service transferred to Secretary of Health, Education, and Welfare by Reorg.
+Plan No. 3 of 1966, eff.
+June 25, 1966, 31 F.R.
+8855, 80 Stat.
+1610, set out as a note under section 202 of this title.